expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.createDownloadResumable(uri, fileUri, options, callback, resumeData)`

 Create a `DownloadResumable` object which can start, pause, and resume a download of contents at a remote URI to a file in the app's file system.
 Please note: You need to call `downloadAsync()`, on a `DownloadResumable` instance to initiate the download.
 The `DownloadResumable` object has a callback that provides download progress updates.
 Downloads can be resumed across app restarts by using `AsyncStorage` to store the `DownloadResumable.savable()` object for later retrieval.
 The `savable` object contains the arguments required to initialize a new `DownloadResumable` object to resume the download after an app restart.
+The directory for a local file uri must exist prior to calling this function.

 #### Arguments

 - **url (_string_)** -- The remote URI to download from.

 - **fileUri (_string_)** -- The local URI of the file to download to.
 If there is no file at this URI, a new one is created.
 If there is a file at this URI, its contents are replaced.
+The directory for the file must exist.

 - **options (_object_)** -- A map of options: